I see it every day.

 I know because I never and I wish I did.
 I know that now and I know what I would have done.

-Cease the day and all that jazz, but how many people do?
-How many people would be completely honest with themselves and admit they create little of value?
+Seize the day and all that jazz, but how many people do?
+How many people would be completely honest with themselves and admit they create little value?

 What have you done in the last week, month or even year?

 I know I didn’t for the longest time, I couldn’t.
 I was scared of the facts.

 Facing up to it was painful, it hurt more than anything I’ve ever been endured and it was self-inflicted.